-Brunskill assumed the position of principal hangman on 22 November 1786 the day after Dennis died.
+William Brunskill assumed the position of principal hangman on 22 November 1786 the day after Dennis died.
 On that day, Brunskill successfully hanged seven men.
 However, reports are that Brunskill, while a sober and thoughtful man, was not necessarily the best hangman.
 He suffered several execution mishaps during his career.
 One mishap occurred after the British Lieutenant Governor of Gorée Island, named Joseph Wall, who was executed in 1802, the same year that Madame Tussaud left France for England.
 In Wall’s case he was sentenced to die for the fatal flogging of one of his soldiers.
 Brunskill strung him up, but unfortunately, the noose knot slipped.
-It took the poor condemned man 15 minutes of convulsing and struggling before he entered heaven.
+It took the poor condemned man 15-30 minutes of convulsing and struggling before he entered heaven.
 Of his execution the Bury and Norwich Post stated:

 Brunskill, similar to other executioners, also did not just perform hangings.
 Whatever punishment was ordered — flogging, burning at the stake, etc. — was carried out by Brunskill.
 In fact, Brunskill’s legacy involves the last woman in England to be officially burned at the stake.
 Her name was Catherine Murphy, and she and her husband were convicted of counterfeiting and sentenced to death.
 Her husband was hanged by Brunskill, along with seven other criminals.
 Afterwards, Murphy was brought out past the men’s dangling bodies and tied to the stake.
 According to testimony, she was strangled to death before she burnt (a chair beneath her was removed, which caused her death), and, so she was not actually burned alive at the stake.